silverbulletmd/silverbullet/website/Space Lua.md

 * coroutines (not planned, not useful in the SilverBullet context)
 * _ENV (planned)
 * Full metatable support (only partial now, planned)
+* Hexadecimal numeric constants with a fractional part, or binary exponents (not supported by JavaScript number parser either)

 # Frequently Asked Questions
 ## Why Lua?